stackhpc/azimuth-llm/README.md

 api:
   service:
     type: LoadBalancer
+    zenith:
+      enabled: false
 ui:
   service:
     type: LoadBalancer
+    zenith:
+      enabled: false
 ```

 ***Warning*** - Exposing the services in this way provides no authentication mechanism and anyone with access to the load balancer IPs will be able to query the language model.
-In the Azimuth deployment case, authentication is provided via the standard Azimuth identity provider mechanisms and the authenticated services are exposed via [Zenith](https://github.com/stackhpc/zenith).
+It is up to you to secure the running service in your own way.
+In contrast, when deploying via Azimuth, authentication is provided via the standard Azimuth Identity Provider mechanisms and the authenticated services are exposed via [Zenith](https://github.com/stackhpc/zenith).

 ## Tested Models